kharovtobi/qemu-3dfx-arch/README.md

 - VOGONS forums (https://www.vogons.org)
 - Wiki (https://github.com/kjliew/qemu-3dfx/wiki)
 ## Building QEMU
 There are two ways to build this repo.
-While this is repo is used for Arch Linux, It can also build on other OS like Windows 10.
-With MSYS2.
+While this is repo is used for Arch Linux, It can also build on other OS like Windows 10 with MSYS2.
 It may not be supported, yet.

 **Convenience Way:**
 This way is simple.
-Just download the PKGBUILD from github
+Just download the PKGBUILD from Github.

     $ mkdir ~/myqemu && cd ~/myqemu
     $ git clone https://github.com/kharovtobi/qemu-3dfx.git
     $ cd qemu-3dfx/bin
     $ makepkg -si

-This scripts builds it for you to install into your system
+This scripts builds it for you to install into your system.

 **Traditional Way:**
 This way is basically the same, But less tedious and compiles only the essentials, making it much faster.

 Simple guide to apply the patch:<br>
 (using `00-qemu82x-mesa-glide.patch`)